farisfitrijuraidi/odin-recipes/README.md

 # Odin Recipes Project

 This project is a basic recipe website created as part of The Odin Project's foundations course.
 The goal was to build a website that contains links to a few different recipes.
-It's a s
+It's a simple site, but it's built using the core HTML skills I've learned so far.

 ## Skills Demonstrated